 Staatsburgh State Historic Site (SE)

 75 Mills Mansion Road, Staatsburg

 Home to prominent social hostess Ruth Livingston Mills and her husband, financer Ogden Mills, Staatsburgh is a 79-room, lavishly furnished 1895 Gilded Age country estate on the Hudson River.
 The historic site, formerly known as Mills Mansion, includes an exhibit focused on the wartime activities and political career of the couple’s son Ogden Livingston Mills who quit his job as a New York state senator to fight in WWI.
 The family's Paris home also became American General Pershing’s headquarters in France.
 The site also periodically offers a special tour titled World War I & the End of the Gilded Age, which explores how that extravagance withered away in the cataclysm of the Great War.
 Reservations required; see web site for details.
-Mansion closed January – March except for groups and special events (like the WWI Gilded Age tour happening 1/20).
+Mansion is closed January – March except to groups and special events.
 845-889-8851 https://parks.ny.gov/historic-sites/25/details.aspx

 Old Rhinebeck Aerodrome (S)

 9 Norton Road, Red Hook